build-great-products/slack-vocal/README.md

 ## Output

 The application generates an HTML chart file (`slack-activity.html`) that you can open in any web browser.
+The chart includes:

+- Line graphs showing message activity for each user
+- Interactive time period selector to switch between daily, weekly, and monthly views
+- Hover tooltips showing exact message counts

 ### GitHub Pages Deployment